hassan7303/Custom-dokan-wordpress/README.md

     function hide_order_stats_from_vendor_dashboard(array $data, string $widget): array
     ```

 ## Installation

 1. Upload the `custom-dokan` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin settings as needed.

 ## Usage

->To use, you must firstHave the shop plugin installed
+>To use, you must first have the Dokan and WooCommerce plugins installed.
 >
 >The plugin automatically integrates with the Dokan and WooCommerce plugins.
 >